LucidtechAI/las-docs/introduction/README.md

 ## Introduction

-Learn about the key concepts in Lucidtech's APIs here.
+Learn about the key concepts of Lucidtech's APIs here.